pankti09/Analysis-on-IRIS-dataset/README.md

+# Analysis and Implementation on IRIS dataset
-# This is the folder where iris dataset has been implemeneted with six different algorithms.
+This is the folder where iris dataset has been implemeneted with six different algorithms.
 Even, the EDA process has been done with the help of seaborn.